poles1c/DSI-SF-1-POLES1C/projects/project-02/readme.md

 - Evaluate your hypothesis using statistical analysis
 - Present results in a polished blog post format

+  _Feel free to use any blog publishing provider.
+We recommend using something easy like [Medium](https://medium.com/), [Wordpress](https://wordpress.com/), [Github Pages (with Jekyl)](https://pages.github.com/), [Squarespace](https://www.squarespace.com/), or any other platform you might already be familiar with.
+We're not expecting anything visually dazzling, just published content._

 **Bonus:**

 - Write a short white paper on the philosophy of 'Clean Data'